About the Unemployment Insurance Program

-Unemployment Insurance is a nationwide program created to provide partial wage replacement to unemployed workers while they conduct an active search for new work.
+Unemployment Insurance (UI) is a federal-state program created to provide partial wage replacement to unemployed workers while they conduct an active search for new work.

-Payments made directly to the individual ensure that at least some of life’s necessities such as food, shelter and clothing can be met while looking for work.
+Payments are made directly to the individual to help ensure that at least some of life’s necessities such as food, shelter and clothing can be met while looking for work.

-The program benefits the individual and the local community.
-For the most part, UI benefits are spent in the local community, which helps sustain the economic well being of local businesses.
+The UI program benefits the individual and the local community.
+For the most part, UI benefits are spent in the local community, which helps sustain the economic well-being of local businesses.